 The eggs are fertilized by milt as they are released from the females.
 When exposed to water, the eggs become very sticky and adhere to gravel and cobble substrate.
-Incubation time varies depending upon water temperature; eggs hatch in about 7 days in 60 degrees Fahrenheit water.
-After hatching, young (larval) fish drift downstream with the current, eventually reaching the headwaters of Lake Sakakawea where they spend their first few months.
+Incubation time varies depending upon water temperature; eggs hatch in about 7 days in 60°F water.
+After hatching, young (larval) fish drift downstream, eventually reaching the headwaters of Lake Sakakawea where they spend their first few months.
 Because of greater zooplankton abundance, older juvenile and adult fish also utilize the upper portions of Lake Sakakawea.
 With the exception of spawning migrations, paddlefish remain within Lake Sakakawea.
 Paddlefish typically mature at about age 9 or 10 for males, age 16 to 18 for females.
 Tagging studies have shown that males spawn more frequently than females.
 Males spawn every year or every other year, while females typically spawn every second or third year.

 What do we know about young paddlefish in Lake Sakakawea?

 Larval paddlefish grow rapidly.
 By late July they’re typically 5-6 inches long, and 10-12 inches by late September.
-From mid-July through September they’re found in the headwaters of Lake Sakakawea.
+From mid- July through September they’re found in the headwaters of Lake Sakakawea.
 Young paddlefish swim in loose groups, selectively feeding mainly on zooplankton, and especially on a large zooplankton called Leptodora.
-The rapid first-year growth is an important survival tactic, since they’re comparatively weak swimmers and vulnerable to predaceous fish and birds.
+The rapid first-year growth is an important survival tactic, since they’re comparatively weak swimmers and vulnerable to being eaten by fish and birds.
 Studies have shown that young paddlefish grow faster when Sakakawea’s water elevations are high and rising, since zooplankton is more abundant under these conditions.

 How can you tell how old a paddlefish is, and how long do they live?

 Paddlefish can live to age 60 or older, with females typically living longer than males.
 Most of the larger fish (more than 50 pounds) are females ranging in age from 15-40 years and averaging about 27 years, while most of the smaller fish (less than 40 pounds) are males from 9-40 years and averaging about 20 years.
-The presence of a wide range of ages is thought important to the overall health of the population.
+Maintaining a wide range of ages is important to the health of the population.

 How big do paddlefish get, and why are females typically larger than males?

 The largest paddlefish on record was speared in Lake Okoboji, Iowa in 1916.
 It was 85 inches and weighed an estimated 198 pounds.
 More recent official state records are a 144-pound fish snagged in 2004 in Kansas and a 142.5-pound fish snagged in 1973 in Montana.
-The current North Dakota record is a 130-pound fish snagged in 2010.
+The current North Dakota record is a 131- pound fish snagged in 2016.
 Fish living in lakes and reservoirs often grow faster and larger than those living solely in rivers, because reservoirs usually contain more zooplankton.

-Male and female paddlefish have evolved different strategies for passing genes on to the next generation.
+Male and female paddlefish have evolved different strategies for passing genes to the next generation.
 For a female, the larger she grows the more eggs she can develop and the more young paddlefish she can potentially produce.
 For a male a larger size is not nearly as advantageous, because even a small male produces millions of sperm, more than enough to fertilize all the eggs from the largest female.
-Males mature at a younger age than females so that they may reproduce more often.

 Why are paddlefish relatively common in the Williston area when they’re so rare or no longer present in other areas within their range?

-The short answer is habitat.
-The overall habitat quality for paddlefish is generally much better for all life stages in Lake Sakakawea and in the Yellowstone and Missouri rivers.
+The short answer is habitat quality for paddlefish, which is generally much better for all life stages in Lake Sakakawea and the Yellowstone and Missouri rivers than elsewhere.
 Paddlefish are finicky spawners, requiring a combination of high flows, right water temperature, and a good substrate of clean gravel and cobble.
-The Yellowstone River is still a free-flowing, naturally fluctuating river that provides adequate spawning habitat for them in most years.
+The Yellowstone River is still a free-flowing, naturally fluctuating river that provides adequate spawning habitat most years.
 When Lake Sakakawea has a high water level, paddlefish generally find abundant food for growth and maturation.
-During extended periods of low lake levels, however, plankton is far less abundant and survival of young paddlefish is greatly reduced.
+During extended periods of low lake levels, however, plankton is far less abundant, and survival of young paddlefish is greatly reduced.

 Why not just stock more paddlefish?